Head First Learn to Code

 support@oreilly.com

-How do you think computationally?
-With this unique hands-on guide, you’ll learn how to describe computations that you can apply to almost any content, language, and environment.
-Want to learn how to write simple scripts in a spreadsheet, program your home lighting system, teach your child Scratch, or write enterprise-level code?
-Head First Learn to Code takes you through the key concepts step by step.

-Using Python, this book focuses on core topics of programming and computer science such as storage, data structures, control structures, iteration, algorithm/heuristic design, abstraction and functions, objects, and modularity.

-Head First Learn to Code uses a visually rich format to engage your mind, rather than a text-heavy approach that puts you to sleep.
-Based on the latest research in cognitive science and learning theory, this book provides a multi-sensory learning experience designed for the way your brain really works.
+Based on the latest research in cognitive science and learning theory, Head First Learn to Code uses a visually rich format to engage your mind, rather than a text-heavy approach that puts you to sleep.
+Why waste your time struggling with new concepts?
+This multi-sensory learning experience is designed for the way your brain really works.